deeptools/deepTools/docs/content/example_usage.rst

    antibody or the same cell type etc. For instance, replicates should correlate better than differently treated samples.
 #. **Correlation between BIGWIG files** (``bigwigCorrelate`` and ``plotCorrelation``).
-   Frequently we want to compare genome-wide data stored as "tracks" in public repositories or more general scores that are not necessarily based on read-coverages.
+   Soemtimes we want to compare our alignements with genome-wide data stored as "tracks" in public repositories or other more general scores that are not necessarily based on read-coverages.
    To this end we provide an efficient module to handle BIGWIG files and compare them and their correlation for several samples.
 In addition we provide a tool (``plotPCA``) to perform a Principle Component Analysis of the same underlying data.
 #. **GC bias check** (``computeGCbias``).
 Many sequencing protocols
    require several rounds of PCR-based amplification of the DNA to be